Michells13/Tutzil/README.md

 - **User Interface**: A user-friendly interface built with Qt Creator, providing easy control and visualization.
 - **Pan and Tilt Control**: Integrates with a two-degree-of-freedom system for comprehensive tracking capabilities, allowing for precise control over pan (horizontal movement) and tilt (vertical movement) axes.

-## Objectives

-The primary goal of this project is to create a reliable and efficient tracking assistant that can be used mainly in a security system with a 2 DOF robot but also as a camera stabilizer.

 ## Getting Started